OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/portfolio/The_portfolio_editor_17_1.md

 # The Portfolio Editor

-!!! note ""
+!!! note "Availability"

-    As of :octicons-day-24: release 17.1. this portfolio editor is available.
+    As of :octicons-tag-24: release 17.1. this portfolio editor is available.
 It contains conceptual and UX improvements to ensure a more pleasant creation.
 Old portfolio entries can be opened and edited.

 ## Controls